BinuDavid/EJS_Challenge/README.md

 ## Challenge 20
 As blog posts are generated in the home route, the webpage can get easily cluttered.
 Research how to truncate the blog posts on the home route, and implement

+## Challenge 21
+Add a "Read More" link which will navigate you to the route of "/posts/" + the blog post title.
+In this route you should have the title, and the full content of this blog post